Apply Now arrow

 • Buying and selling assets, like equipment, buildings, and securities

-• Loans and credit lines to or from vendors and customers
+• The amortization of loans and revolving lines of credit to or from vendors and customers

 • Merger and acquisition (M&A) activities